 The Fund's Investment Manager and Investment Adviser are responsible for identifying and controlling risks.
-The Board of Directors supervises the Investment Manager and the Investment Adviser and is ultimately responsible for the overall risk management of the Fund.
+The Board of Directors supervises the Investment Manager and is ultimately responsible for the overall risk management of the Fund.

 Risk Measurement and Reporting System